corda/corda-docs-portal/content/en/docs/corda-enterprise/4.1/running-a-node.md

                                 above.
 This will override any value for the same flag set any other way, but will leave any other JVM arguments alone.

-### Command-line options

-The node can optionally be started with the following command-line options:

-* `--base-directory`, `-b`: The node working directory where all the files are kept (default: `.`).

-* `--config-file`, `-f`: The path to the config file.
-Defaults to `node.conf`.

-* `--dev-mode`, `-d`: Runs the node in development mode.
-Unsafe in production.
-Defaults to true on MacOS and desktop versions of Windows.
-False otherwise.

-* `--no-local-shell`, `-n`: Do not start the embedded shell locally.

-* `--on-unknown-config-keys <[FAIL,INFO]>`: How to behave on unknown node configuration.
-Defaults to FAIL.

-* `--sshd`: Enables SSH server for node administration.

-* `--sshd-port`: Sets the port for the SSH server.
-If not supplied and SSH server is enabled, the port defaults to 2222.

-* `--verbose`, `--log-to-console`, `-v`: If set, prints logging to the console as well as to a file.

-* `--logging-level=<loggingLevel>`: Enable logging at this level and higher.
-Possible values: ERROR, WARN, INFO, DEBUG, TRACE.
-Default: INFO.

-* `--help`, `-h`: Show this help message and exit.

-* `--version`, `-V`: Print version information and exit.

-#### Sub-commands

-`clear-network-cache`: Clears local copy of network map, on node startup it will be restored from server or file system.

-`initial-registration`: Starts initial node registration with the compatibility zone to obtain a certificate from the Doorman.

-Parameters:

-* `--network-root-truststore`, `-t` **required**: Network root trust store obtained from network operator.

-* `--network-root-truststore-password`, `-p`: Network root trust store password obtained from network operator.

-`generate-node-info`: Performs the node start-up tasks necessary to generate the nodeInfo file, saves it to disk, then exits.

-`generate-rpc-ssl-settings`: Generates the SSL keystore and truststore for a secure RPC connection.

-`install-shell-extensions`: Install `corda` alias and auto completion for bash and zsh.
-See [Shell extensions for CLI Applications](cli-application-shell-extensions.md) for more info.

-`validate-configuration`: Validates the actual configuration without starting the node.

-### Enabling remote debugging

-To enable remote debugging of the node, run the node with the following JVM arguments:

-`java -Dcapsule.jvm.args="-agentlib:jdwp=transport=dt_socket,server=y,suspend=y,address=5005" -jar corda.jar`

-This will allow you to attach a debugger to your node on port 5005.

-## Starting a node with JMX monitoring enabled

-To enable export of JMX metrics over HTTP via [Jolokia](https://jolokia.org/), run the following from the terminal window:

-`java -Dcapsule.jvm.args="-javaagent:drivers/jolokia-jvm-1.3.7-agent.jar=port=7005" -jar corda.jar`

-This command line will start the node with JMX metrics accessible via HTTP on port 7005.

-See Monitoring your node for further details.

 ## Starting all nodes at once on a local machine from the command line